peterMcP/physics2_pinball/README.md

             COMBOS:

-::Combo 1 -> When you go through the gravity zone three times (so youcollect three stars), an extra ball is launched from the hole
+::Combo 1 -> When you go through the gravity zone three times (so you collect three stars), an extra ball is launched from the hole

-::Combo 2 -> Every 500000 points, the "vacuum cleaner"
+::Combo 2 -> Every 500000 points, the "vacuum
-  launches a set of balls
+  cleaner" launches a set of balls

-::Combo 3 ->
+::Combo 3 -> You can activate all the light sensors at the top, and they will restart to give you more score

         --- Take into account ---

-When gravity is available, the arrow with the burn logo shines
+_When gravity is available, the arrow with the burn logo shines
-When lock functionality is available, the arrow with the lock logo shines
+_When lock functionality is available, the arrow with the lock logo shines